Originally published March 24, 2020 – Last updated April 24, 2020

 Employers must pay employees all of their earned wages that have not yet been paid through their final day of employment.
 Depending on the state, the company’s employee policies and any contractual entitlements, this may include accrued but unused vacation, paid time off or sick leave.
 Employers should also ensure that employees have been reimbursed for all properly submitted business expenses.
 Failure to pay employee wages can subject officers, directors and owners of employers (which in New York and California, include corporations and partnerships) to personal liability under certain circumstances.
 Keep in mind that some states, like California, require that employees receive final wages and accrued vacation on their final day of employment.

 Employers may offer additional payments or benefits as consideration for a release of claims that apply post-termination.
 Keep in mind that for a release of claims to be enforceable, it must be voluntarily entered into by the employee (after having a reasonable time to consider its terms) and be supported by adequate consideration.
+Employers should use caution when implementing layoffs that include members of a protected class, including employees who request or take leave due to COVID-19.
+For information on developments in federal and state legislation regarding workplace discrimination in the wake of COVID-19, please refer to our client note, “Developments in Workplace Discrimination Guidance in the Wake of COVID-19.”
 Note also that where a release is sought with respect to claims under the Age Discrimination in Employment Act of 1967 (ADEA) (protecting those 40 and older), special timing rules, and in the case of group terminations, information requirements, apply.
 If a company is providing severance in exchange for a release, be sure that the release is executed and any revocation period has run its course before commencing severance pay.
 Employers implementing broad-based severance plans prior to layoffs should consider whether the severance plan will be subject to ERISA and ensure compliance with deferred compensation rules under Section 409A of the Internal Revenue Code.

 Employment agreements and severance arrangements may also require compliance with restrictive covenants as a condition to payment in states where post-termination restrictions are enforceable.
 To ensure the enforceability of restrictive covenants, employers should take the same approach to enforcing their restrictive covenants as they have historically in order to protect current and future intellectual property, trade secrets, employees and customers.